 EIIA Insurance Information (International Destinations)

-EIIA partners with Seven Corners to provide travel assistance services and with Starr Indemnity and Liability Company to provide the coverage listed below to participants traveling on an institution sponsored trip outside of the United States or its Territories and Possessions:
+EIIA provides the coverage listed below to participants traveling on an institution sponsored trip outside of the United States or its Territories and Possessions:

 • Accidental Death & Dismemberment